customerio/mso-properties/README.md

 # mso-properties

-NPM package of all MSO properties
+NPM package of all MSO CSS properties

 ## Installation